Jessica Ware: Early life and education

-Jessica Lee Ware was born in 1977 in Montreal, Quebec, one of twins (her twin is artist and activist Syrus Marcus Ware).
+Jessica Lee Ware was born in 1977 in Montreal, Quebec, and has a twin brother, artist and activist Syrus Marcus Ware.

 Ware has said that she became interested in biology because her grandparents, Gwen and Harold Irons, in northern Canada encouraged her to collect snakes, insects, and frogs.
-Ware attended the University of Toronto Schools (UTS) for grades 7-13.
+Ware attended the University of Toronto Schools (UTS) for grades 7–13.

-Ware earned a bachelor of science in invertebrate zoology from the University of British Columbia in Vancouver in 2001.
+Ware earned a Bachelor of Science in invertebrate zoology from the University of British Columbia in Vancouver in 2001.
 She pursued entomology after a work-study position at the Spencer Entomological Museum at UBC, which helped to support her during her studies.

 After graduating, Ware traveled to Costa Rica to work with Diane Srivastava for a semester.
-She reports that her time there led to her to choose research as a career, and it was also her first experience of working with other scientists of color.
+She reports that her time in Costa Rica inspired her to pursue research as a career, and it was also her first experience of working with other scientists of color.

-Ware went directly from her bachelor's degree to the doctoral program at Rutgers University.
-She was awarded a PhD in 2008, with a dissertation titled, Molecular and morphological systematics of Libelluloidea (Odonata: Anisoptera) and Dictyoptera, an examination of the evolutionary history of the Libelluloidea superfamily of dragonflies.
+Ware went directly from her bachelor's degree to the doctoral program at Rutgers University.She was awarded a PhD in 2008, with a dissertation titled, Molecular and morphological systematics of Libelluloidea (Odonata: Anisoptera) and Dictyoptera, an examination of the evolutionary history of the Libelluloidea superfamily of dragonflies.